 Mr. Kevin Cahill is backed by a top legal team and years of experience handling cases in Englewood, Glendale, and other areas of South Denver.
 When you contact Mr. Cahill, he can help you understand your circumstances and help you develop a strong and informed defense strategy.
 With his help, you can greatly improve the chances of a more positive outcome for your case.

-Classes of Felonies in Colorado
+Classification of Felony Charges in Colorado

 If you are charged with a felony in or around Denver, it will be classified as Class 1, 2, 3, 4, 5, or 6.
 These numbers tell you how seriously your alleged crime is being taken and how severe your potential punishment could be.

 - Class 1 felonies.
 Class 1 felonies are the most serious class of felonies, punishable by life imprisonment or death.
 An example of a type of Class 1 felony is first-degree murder.

 - Class 2 felonies.
 These types of felonies may be punishable by a minimum of eight years in prison and a minimum fine of $5,000.
 One example of a Class 2 felony is the sale of Schedule I or Schedule II drugs.

 - Class 3 felonies.
 These types of felonies are punishable by at least four years in prison and $3,000 in fines.
 Soliciting children for prostitution is one example of a Class 3 felony.

 - Class 4 felonies.
 The penalties for Class 4 felonies include a minimum of two years in prison and a fine of at least $2,000.
 One example of a Class 4 felony is sexual assault.